Note

 Prerequisites

 Use a view if you need to consolidate data from multiple tables.
 Large views aren't ideal for SQL indexer.
 A workaround is to create a new table just for ingestion into your Azure AI Search index.
-You can use SQL integrated change tracking to track new and changed rows, which is easier to implement than High Water Mark.
+If you choose to go with a view, you can use High Water Mark for change detection, but must use a workaround for deletion detection.

 To work through the examples in this article, you need the Azure portal or a REST client.
 If you're using Azure portal, make sure that access to all public networks is enabled in the Azure SQL firewall and that the client has access via an inbound rule.
 For a REST client that runs locally, configure the SQL Server firewall to allow inbound access from your device IP address.
 Other approaches for creating an Azure SQL indexer include Azure SDKs.